These you set like a mouse trap. Battery operated, so place it wherever you like.

 this needs to be under the water bed, for sure.

-Honestly, they make my best water alarm list because they are so affordable, frankly.
+Honestly, they make my best water alarm list because they are so affordable.

 Whole House Security System

-Here's a wireless, web-based remote detection system, without monthly fees,
+Here's a wireless and customizable component system that is a web-based remote detection system, without monthly fees.

 - smoke, motion, temperature,